 You need 2 pieces of lace 20 inches long.

-Keep the lace pieces stacked on top of the other so that the good scalloped edges are facing to either sides.
+Keep the lace pieces stacked on top of the other so that the good scalloped edges are facing to either side.
 Sew a channel in the middle which is 1/2 inch wide.

 Insert the 1/4 inch elastic ( 6 -7 inches long) through the channel with a safety pin.